vercel-community/bash/README.md

 }
 ```

-By passing in a querystring, the lambda will return the uppercased version.
+By passing in a querystring, the endpoint will return the uppercased version.

 **Demo:** https://vercel.import.pw/api/uppercase?hello%20world